ob-algdatii-ss18/leistungsnachweis-firststeptoworlddomination/README.md

 ## Build and test instructions

-  - cmake .
+Best use with Clion
-  - cmake --build .
+- run WorldDomination for game
-  - ctest
+- run WD_Test for tests

 ## Documentation